-The data is alarming: Between fiscal 2019 and 2021, applications per job dropped 32% in states and localities, data shows.
+The data is alarming: Between fiscal 2019 and 2021, government job applications per job dropped 32% in states and localities, data shows.
 But there are strategies to counteract the trend.For some time, we’ve been writing about the difficulties states and localities face in their efforts to hire the best and brightest employees.
 But over the last couple of years, this long-term issue has accelerated dramatically, and coupled with a public sector retirement explosion, it has turned into a threat to governments’ ability to deliver services effectively, efficiently and on a timely basis.

 The data is alarming.
 Between fiscal 2019 and 2021, applications per job dropped 32% in states and localities, according to information shared with Route Fifty by NEOGOV, a technology company that contracts with 2200 state and local governments across the United States for software application services, as well as other human resource technology.
 Shane Evangelist, CEO at NEOGOV, reflects on the long-term nature of workforce shortages and numbers he’s seeing now.
 “This is a significant drop-off and it’s snowballing,” he told us.